swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 <a name="introduction"></a>
 ## 1. Introduction

 This profile defines how a SAML Identity Provider that offers authentication using the Swedish BankID technology should implement its services to be compliant with the Swedish eID Framework.
-It extends the "Deployment Profile for the Swedish eID Framework",
-\[[EidProfile](#eid-profile)\], with requirements and recommendations for Identity Providers offering BankID authentication and signature services.
+It extends the "Deployment Profile for the Swedish eID Framework",  \[[SC.SAML.Profile](#sc-saml-profile)\], with requirements and recommendations for Identity Providers offering BankID authentication and signature services.

-The BankID interface for authentication and signature, the Relying Party Interface, is described in the "BankID Relying Party Guidelines", \[[BankID_Spec](#bankid_spec)\], specification.
+The BankID interface for authentication and signature, the Relying Party Interface, is described at <https://developers.bankid.com>.
 This specification MUST be fully implemented and supported by BankID Identity Providers compliant with the Swedish eID Framework specifications.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in \[[RFC2119](#rfc2119)\].
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in \[[RFC2119](#rfc2119)\].